 a.
 But You are holy: The Forsaken One remembered God and His greatness, even when immersed in suffering.
 He did not curse or blaspheme God, and he knew that his present agony did not change God’s holiness (You are holy) or greatness (Enthroned in the praises of Israel).

 i.
 We have the sense that the present crisis filled David (and the greater Son of David) with doubt and confusion, yet he would not allow doubts as to the holiness or greatness of God.
-Whatever he did not know in his present situation, there were some things that he did know.
+Whatever he did not know in his present situation, he did know that God was holy.

 iii.
 “We may not question the holiness of God, but we may argue from it, and use it as a plea in our petitions.”
 (Spurgeon)